top of page

 Flossing should be consistent during braces to remove plaque (bacteria) that gets stuck between teeth.
 Floss threaders can assist with regular floss, to get underneath the archwire easier.
 Waterflossers, such as the Waterpik®, are great tools to help wash out food and plaque from around braces and in between teeth.
 They are an effective, gentle alternative to traditional floss.

-It is important to keep regular visits with your general or pediatric dentist during your orthodontic treatment to help ensure teeth stay healthy and cavity-free.
+It is important to keep regular visits with your general dentist or pediatric dentist during your orthodontic treatment to help ensure teeth stay healthy and cavity-free.

 bottom of page